felipebz/zpa/README.md

 The Z PL/SQL Analyzer (or simply ZPA) is a code analyzer for PL/SQL and Oracle SQL code.

 You can use it in a [SonarQube](https://www.sonarqube.org) on-premise instance.
 SonarQube is an open platform to manage code quality.
-This project supports SonarQube 8.9.x and newer.

 See some examples in our [SonarQube instance](https://sonarqube.felipezorzo.com.br/projects?languages=plsqlopen)!